Marked points on translation surfaces: The finite blocking problem

 By assumption, $\omega$ lies in a two dimensional subspace of $H^1(X, \bC)$ defined over $\bQ$, spanned by $\omega$ and its complex conjugate.
 Since $T^*(\omega)=\xi\omega$, this subspace is invariant under $T^*$.
 Hence $T^*$ restricted to this rational subspace must have all Galois conjugates of $\xi$ as eigenvalues.
 Hence, the degree of $\bQ(\xi)$ as a field extension of $\bQ$ is at most 2, and we conclude that $k\in \{2,3,4, 6\}$.

 For each zero of $\omega$ there is some non-trivial power of $T$ that fixes it.
-Hence if $p:H^1(X,\Sigma, \bC)\to H^1(X,\bC)$ is the usual map from cohomology relative to the set $\Sigma$ of zeros of $\omega$ to absolute cohomology, we get that $T$ acting on $\ker(p)$ does not have any any primitive $k$-th roots of unity as eigenvalues.
+Indeed, a zero of $\omega$ that was not fixed by any non-trivial power of $P$ would give rise to a cone angle of the pillowcase double of angle at least $4\pi$, which is a contradiction because we have assumed that $P$ does not have any slits.
+Hence if $p:H^1(X,\Sigma, \bC)\to H^1(X,\bC)$ is the usual map from cohomology relative to the set $\Sigma$ of zeros of $\omega$ to absolute cohomology, we get that $T$ acting on $\ker(p)$ does not have any primitive $k$-th roots of unity as eigenvalues.
 (Here we count preimages of corners of $P$ of angle $\frac{\pi}{k}$ as zeros of order zero and include them in $\Sigma$.)
+Indeed, $\ker(p)$, viewed as a representation of $\bZ/n$ via the action of $T$, is a sub-representation of a direct sum of representations of $\bZ/n$ that factor through smaller groups.
 Hence the dimension of the $\xi$-eigenspace of $T$ is the same in absolute and relative cohomology.

 The sum of primitive eigenspaces of $T$ in relative and absolute cohomology are both defined over $\Q$.
 Since $p$ induces a $\Q$-linear isomorphism between them it follows that the relative periods of $\omega$ are rational linear combinations of the absolute periods of $\omega$.